 by Renee Fox Police Officer Suicide.
 What does that word mean to you?
 Do you think it would change if someone close to you died by suicide?
 Think about that for a minute.
 Think about if you worked in a high stress job day in and day out with the training and conditioning to believe … Continue reading The First Responders Mental Health Stigma: Can It Be Changed?

 by Peggy Sweeney An open letter to a friend who is struggling with addiction.
 I think of you often.
 Tonight, I decided to put my thoughts on paper.
 When I was in my early forties, I was a young wife and mother with three small children.
 Due to circumstances at that time, I planned my … Continue reading “Never Let Your Fear Decide Your Destiny”

 by Peggy Sweeney I know your life On earth was troubled And only you could know the pain You weren't afraid to face the devil You were no stranger to the rain Oh, how we cried the day you left us We gathered round your grave to grieve ~ Go Rest On the Mountain lyrics, … Continue reading Remembering Tim Casey: Your Work on Earth is Done

-A very close friend of mine encouraged me to visit the Warrior's Heart website, and review them as a potential first responder facility for addiction and post traumatic stress.
+by Don Prince A very close friend of mine encouraged me to visit the Warrior's Heart website, and review them as a potential first responder facility for addiction and post traumatic stress.
 I called the 800 number and was pleasantly surprised to be speaking with Josh, a co-founder.
-He gave me a clear and concise … Continue reading Warrior’s Heart.
-I knew in my heart that I was talking with someone genuine.
-This place is something very special.
+He gave me a clear and concise … Continue reading Warrior’s Heart: A Healing Place for Veterans and First Responders